spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/airgap.md

    content and upload the required images and packs to your private OCI registry.
 Start the airgap setup binary in a Linux Virtual Machine (VM).

-3. The airgap script will push the required images and packs to your private OCI registry.
+3. The airgap script will push the required images and packs the built-in [Harbor](https://goharbor.io/) OCI registry.

-4. Extract the manifest content from the airgap setup binary.
-The manifest content must be hosted on a web server that is accessible from the airgap environment.
-You can use the same Linux VM from step 2 to host the manifest content or use a different web server.

-5. Install Palette using the Palette CLI or the Kubernetes Helm chart.
+4. Install Palette using the Palette CLI or the Kubernetes Helm chart.

-6. Configure your Palette environment.
+5. Configure your Palette environment.

 ## Get Started